 While Wireshark is a good tool it doesn’t offer the variety of features or refined user experience that many other proprietary tools do.
 In this section we’re going to look at the top three alternative tools for monitoring network traffic:

 SolarWinds NetFlow Traffic Analyzer uses NetFlow, J-Flow, sFlow, NetStream, IPFIX, and SNMP to monitor your network.
-For bandwidth monitoring, the platform can identify bandwidth-hogging applications or devices.
+For bandwidth usage, the platform can identify bandwidth-hogging applications or devices.
 All of this information can be viewed through the dashboard.
 You can view pie charts of Top 10 Applications and NetFlow Sources.

 The software starts at a price of $1,945 (£1,560).
 There is also a 30-day free trial version you can download.

-If you’re looking for a detailed but accessible bandwidth monitoring experience, SolarWinds NetFlow Traffic Analyzer is powerful tool that is second to none.
+If you’re looking for a detailed but accessible bandwidth monitoring experience, SolarWinds NetFlow Traffic Analyzer is a powerful tool that is second to none.
 We particularly like the ability to set alerts on a wide range of network conditions and the customizable network traffic reports.

 Start 30-day Free Trial: solarwinds.com/netflow-traffic-analyzer